starlightcms/react-sdk/README.md

 ## JavaScript SDK

-If you don't use React, take a look at [the Starlight JavaScript SDK](https://github.com/starlightcms/react-sdk).
-The React SDK is based on the JavaScript SDK, and most of its functionality comes from the JS SDK.
+If you don't use React, take a look at [the Starlight JavaScript SDK](https://github.com/starlightcms/js-sdk).
+It provides most of React SDK's functionality, and you can use it with vanilla JavaScript or any JS framework.

 ## Issues